alhousseiny12345gueye/mockup-website-cypress-axe-in-CI/README.md

+# this project is an on giong work in progress
 # Accessible University Website Prototype - CI/CD Accessibility Testing

 This project is an extension of a school project conducted by my group, where we reviewed the accessibility of two pages of a university website.
 The goal of this current project is to build upon that foundation by implementing accessibility testing as part of a Continuous Integration (CI) pipeline.